SMKH-PRO/ReactNative_CodePush_Template/readme.md

 # STEPS TO FOLLOW

-This boiler plate does not include Android or IOS folder, which means first you've
+A React Native Template/Boilerplate containing the best practices and scalable design with cutting edge technologies like CodePush/Sentry and all other neccessary libraries pre-configured to save your time.

 # 1. Install dependencies

 Commands:
 yarn or npm i

 # 2. Install Pods